Stellacore/Engabra/README.md

 that should help remove any ambiguity.
 I.e. the following self-descriptive functions provide various grade sign changing operations:

-* __reverse()__: -- as expected, changes algebraic sign on imaginary-like grade constituents (bivector and trivector grades).
+* __reverse()__: -- Product permutation operation: Changes algebraic
+sign on imaginary-like grade constituents (bivector and trivector grades).
 This is associated with changing the order of multiplication between vector factors in a product - i.e. what might be called a kind of "procedural inversion".

-* __oddverse()__: -- changes algebraic sign on odd grade constituents (vector and trivector grades) - (aka "Complex Conjugate").
-This is associated with reflecting all basis vectors through the origin - i.e.
-"space inversion" or "geometric point involution".
+* __oddverse()__: -- Space involution operation: changes algebraic sign
+on odd grade constituents (vector and trivector grades) - (aka "Complex Conjugate").
+This is associated with reflecting all basis vectors through the origin - i.e.  "space inversion" or "geometric point involution".

-* __dirverse()__: -- changes algebraic sign on directed grade constituents (vector and bivector grades) - (aka "Clifford Conjugate") - i.e. what might be called a kind of "direction involution".
+* __dirverse()__: -- Composite involution operation: changes algebraic
+sign on directed grade constituents (vector and bivector grades) - (aka "Clifford Conjugate") - i.e. what might be called a kind of "direction involution".

-* __dual()__: -- as expected, this returns the dual of it's argument.
+* __dual()__: -- Operator that interchanges "Real" and "Imaginary"
+properties: This returns the result of multiplying its argument by the unit magnitude imaginary TriVector.
+The operation provides the mathematical dual of its argument.
 In 3D space, the dual type relationships include:

 	* Scalar <-> TriVector
 	* Vector <-> BiVector
 	* Spinor <-> ImSpin
+	* ComPlex <-> ComPlex  (but with 'real' and 'imaginary' roles exchanged
+	* DirPlex <-> DirPlex  (but with Vector and BiVector roles exchanged

 #### GA Functions